CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | om_special | (required, string) the overmap special ID of the mission target

-### 3.1.1 "om_terrain"
+### "om_terrain"

-the closest overmap tile of type om_terrain in the closest overmap special of type om_special will be used.
+The closest overmap tile of type om_terrain in the closest overmap special of type om_special will be used.
 The overmap tile will be updated but will not be set as the mission target.

 | Field | Description